 Master of Health Administration

-Master of Business Administration in Health Care Administration
+Master of Business Administration in Healthcare Administration

 Which Degree Should You Choose?

 The degree that makes the most sense for you depends on your current healthcare and business experience, as well as your desired career.
-If you have ample health care experience and are looking for more grounding in business concepts, the MBA is an excellent way to expand your current skillset and expertise.
-And if you don’t have any health care experience, the MBA offers opportunities for you to learn the ins and outs of health care while preparing for a more administrative role in a growing field.
+If you have great healthcare experience and are looking to learn more business concepts, the MBA is an excellent way to expand your current skillset and expertise.
+And if you don’t have any healthcare experience, the MHA offers opportunities for you to learn the ins and outs of healthcare while preparing for a more administrative role in a growing field.

-If you’re interested in pursuing the business side of health care, we offer an MBA in Health Care Administration here at Concordia.
+If you’re interested in pursuing the business side of healthcare, we offer an MBA in Healthcare Administration here at Concordia.
 Request more information on the program to learn more.

 This post was written by Meredith Sell, a contributing author.
 This blog was originally published on 02/25/2020.
 It has been updated to reflect current information.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.